w3c/wai-curricula/intro.md

 {% include excol.html type="middle" %}

-Overview on the topic web accessibility, its scope, key terminology used in this context and relationships with web technologies and other essential components.
+Overview on the topic web accessibility, its scope, key terminology used in this context and inter-relationships with web technologies and other essential components.

 ### Learning Outcomes